facebook/react-native-website/docs/text.md

   <Text>First part and </Text>
   <Text>second part</Text>
 </Text>
-// Text container: the text will be inline if the space allowed it
+// Text container: the text will be inline, if the space allows it
 // |First part and second part|

 // otherwise, the text will flow as if it was one